vaughany/moodle-block_simplenotes/readme.md

 ### Notes on adding a note

-* HTML is preserved exactly as written: if you write &lt;hr /&gt;, that's what you'll get on-screen, not a horizontal line.
+* Plain text only: HTML is stripped out completely.
 * Line breaks are preserved.

 ## Global Configuration